 Morning: Museum of Gothenburg

 Like many “second” cities, Gothenburg is eager to show you that it’s just as important as the biggest and most famous city in its country.
 So help them prove their point by visiting the Museum of Gothenburg, which is dedicated to Gothenburg’s fascinating history.
+This museum will teach you just how much there is to love about this adorable place.

 Stockholm may be older, bigger, more famous…etc. But does it have a gold unicorn statue?
 Probably not!
 At the Museum of Gothenburg, you can learn these kinds of fun facts along with…